-How do I introduce new chickens into my old flock?
+Q: How do I introduce new chickens into my old flock?

-We get questions about this all the time!
+A: We get questions about this all the time!
 Let there be no doubt: adding new birds to your pre-existing crew can be stressful, both to you and the birds.
 Your flock, peaceful because every hen knows her place in the pecking order, will be thrown all out of whack by the addition of newcomers.
 Every hen and roo will once again have to vye for his or her spot on the pecking order.
 At times it can seem like all-out war!
 The good news: it only lasts about a week, and there are a few things you can do to make it much easier on all of you.

-Two things to consider first, however.
-One, if you've purchased adult birds or adopted a stray, quarantine them for four weeks first.
-You'll need this time to make sure they don't have any infections or communicable health issues that the rest of your flock can catch.
-Even when you are buying adult birds from an individual you trust, it is usually a good idea to quarantine simply because the stress of a new environment can sometimes cause the bird to get ill with something he or she had been previously fighting off - or it may be that the bird was ill but was not to the point, yet, of showing symptoms.
+You'll need to quarantine them for four weeks make sure they don't have any infections, latent illnesses or communicable health issues that the rest of your flock can catch.
+Even when you are buying adult birds from an individual or farm you trust, you must always quarantine simply because the stress of a new environment can cause the bird to get ill with something he or she had been previously fighting off - or it may be that the bird was ill but was not to the point, yet, of showing symptoms.
 It could also be that the person you purchase from just doesn't have eyes as good as yours, to catch things like avian lice or mites.
 Keeping them in another area first will have you waging a smaller battle than if you had to try to eradicate parasites from your entire flock.
 The quarantine is a good idea because if the new birds are ill, you can get a diagnosis and treat them while avoiding exposing your established flock to an illness!If you've bought brand new baby chicks from a reputable NPIP hatchery, quarantine isn't really something you need to worry about, but your new chicks will be in their brooder, separate, anyway for just as long.

 Second, make sure the chooks you're introducing are old enough to defend themselves against the larger birds in your flock, certainly no sooner than 6 weeks.

 A few warfare-alleviating tactics we can say with certainty that reduce fighting all involve distraction.
 If your girls have nothing better to do they'll chase the poor newcomers and pick on them relentlessly.
 Distract them and you'll find they're much less mean.
 Tried and true distraction techniques include: